The Ultimate In Birding Tours

 Also possible are Jerdon’s Baza, Large Hawk-Cuckoo, Rufous-bellied Woodpecker, Citrine Wagtail, Short-billed Minivet, Grey Sibia, Chinese Leaf Warbler, Scaly Thrush, Yellow-browed Tit, Asian Fairy-bluebird, Yellow-vented Flowerpecker, Tibetan Serin and even the rare Pale-headed Woodpecker.

-Southwest China: Day 12 Today we will head eastwards to the Gaoligong mountain range for a three-night stay.
+Today, we will head eastwards to the Gaoligong mountain range for a three-night stay.

-Southwest China: Days 13-14 Gaoligongshan is a long north-south mountain range in western Yunnan with extensive forests.
+Gaoligongshan is a long north-south mountain range in western Yunnan with extensive forests.
 Another set of hides at the settlement of Baihualing holds a very different suite of birds of higher elevations.

-There are great birds to see and photograph at Baihualing including such range-restricted specialities as Mountain Bamboo Partridge, Cachar Wedge-billed Babbler, the stunning, Red-tailed Laughingthrush, Moustached, Blue-winged and Assam Laughingthrushes, Beautiful Sibia, Black-breasted and Himalayan Thrushes and Maroon-backed Accentor, as well as the near-endemic Black-streaked Scimitar Babbler.
+There are great birds to see and photograph at Baihualing, including such range-restricted specialities as Mountain Bamboo Partridge, Cachar Wedge-billed Babbler, the stunning Red-tailed Laughingthrush, Moustached, Blue-winged and Assam Laughingthrushes, Beautiful Sibia, Black-breasted and Himalayan Thrushes and Maroon-backed Accentor, as well as the near-endemic Black-streaked Scimitar Babbler.

 Other notables include Rufous-throated and Hill Partridges, Golden-throated Barbet, the remarkable Slender-billed Scimitar Babbler, Long-tailed Sibia, Chestnut-headed Tesia, Grey-winged Blackbird, Long-tailed and White’s Thrushes, Golden Bush Robin, Mrs Gould’s Sunbird and Scarlet Finch.